Of Disciples and Higher Education

 Looking to the Future

-Robert Backman reminds us that there are many wonders yet to come to fruition.
+Robert Backman reminds us that there are many wonders yet to come.
 The upcoming generation has a responsibility to create and bring them forth.

 Dedication of the John Taylor Building